 \begin{theorem}[Theorem~\ref{thm:ulattice} and Corollary~\ref{cor:ulattice}] Suppose that $G$ is a semisimple Lie group, $P< G$ is a parabolic subgroup and $\Ga< G$ is a uniform lattice.
 Then \begin{enumerate}[label=\textup{(\arabic*)},nosep,leftmargin=*] \item the $\Ga$-action on the flag manifold $G/P$ is (uniformly) meandering-hyperbolic; \item consequently, the action is structurally stable in the sense of Lipschitz dynamics. \end{enumerate} \end{theorem}

-While stability of the action is consistent with various other rigidity properties of lattices, the hyperbolic nature of the $\Ga$-action is a new phenomenon: higher rank lattices are traditionally regarded as having no hyperbolic features.
-The main tools in proving Theorem~\ref{thm:main2}(1) are Morse quasigeodesics in higher rank symmetric spaces and asymptotic properties of \emph{regular} sequences in $G$, established in earlier papers by Kapovich, Leeb and Porti.
+While stability of the action is consistent with various other rigidity properties of uniform lattices, the hyperbolic nature of the actions of higher rank uniform lattices on flag manifolds is a new phenomenon: higher rank uniform lattices are traditionally regarded as having no hyperbolic features.
+The main tools in proving Theorem~\ref{thm:main2}(1) are Morse quasigeodesics in higher rank symmetric spaces and asymptotic properties of \emph{regular} sequences in $G$, established in earlier papers by Kapovich, Leeb and Porti \cites{KL18b, KLP17, KLP18}.

 We hope that other interesting non-hyperbolic group actions satisfy meandering hyperbolicity as well.
 For example:

 \begin{conjecture} Let $\Ga$ be a group of automorphisms of a $\mathrm{CAT}(0)$ cube complex $X$, acting on $X$ properly discontinuously and cocompactly.
 Then the action of $\Ga$ on the \emph{Roller boundary} $\partial_R X$ of $X$ is meandering-hyperbolic for a suitable metric on $\partial_R X$. \end{conjecture}